Following are my recommended resources for all things natural health, beauty, and cleaning – including my favorite books, shops, and useful links.

 These are my preferred mail-order sources for obtaining dried herbs.
 I personally order from all of these companies, and I believe they have great quality products and operate responsibly.
 Between them, you should be able to get just about every herb you could want or need.

-- Mountain Rose Herbs – Their line of organic herbs are guaranteed fresh, colorful, and fragrant.
+• Mountain Rose Herbs – Their line of organic herbs are guaranteed fresh, colorful, and fragrant.
 Mountain Rose Herbs is a zero-waste certified company with a commitment to fair trade sourcing and sustainability.

-NOTE: Mountain Rose Herbs is currently experiencing system errors resulting in LONG shipping delays.
-I’ve waited over a month for my current order.
-I do not recommend ordering from them at this time.
-I will remove this message when they have fixed their system.
-In the meantime, I recommend the other suppliers on this list. - Rosemary’s Garden – Rosemary’s Garden is dedicated to providing a comprehensive range of herbs and herbal remedies, supplies to enable making herbal concoctions and organic, wild-crafted, sustainable and natural products.
+• Rosemary’s Garden – Rosemary’s Garden is dedicated to providing a comprehensive range of herbs and herbal remedies, supplies to enable making herbal concoctions and organic, wild-crafted, sustainable and natural products.

-- Healing Spirits Herb Farm – A family-owned herb farm in New York.
+• Healing Spirits Herb Farm – A family-owned herb farm in New York.
 All of their herbs are certified organically grown and ethically wild-crafted, and they’re hand-picked, solar dried, and hand-processed on the farm.

-- Purple Sage Farms – For more than 30 years, Purple Sage Farms has specialized in growing a wide range of organic herbs, greens, and vegetables.
+• Purple Sage Farms – For more than 30 years, Purple Sage Farms has specialized in growing a wide range of organic herbs, greens, and vegetables.
 Today, that has expanded to over 250 varieties of crops ranging from the familiar and traditional to the obscure and exotic.

 Where to Buy Essential Oils